soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/tuning-anti-phishing.md

   - [Use DMARC to validate email in Office 365](use-dmarc-to-validate-email.md)

 - Whenever possible, we recommend that you deliver email for your domain directly to Office 365.
-In other words, point your domain's MX record to Office 365.
+In other words, point your Office 365 domain's MX record to Office 365.
 Exchange Online Protection (EOP) is able to provide the best protection for your cloud users when their mail is delivered directly to Office 365.
 If you must use a third-party email hygiene system in front of EOP, ensure you have followed the guidance [here](https://docs.microsoft.com/exchange/mail-flow-best-practices/manage-mail-flow-using-third-party-cloud).

 - Multi factor authentication (MFA) is a really good way to prevent compromised accounts.
 You should strongly consider enabling MFA for all of your users.
 For a phased approach, start by enabling MFA for your most sensitive users (admins, executives, etc.) before you enable MFA for everyone.
 For instructions, see [Set up multi-factor authentication](https://docs.microsoft.com/office365/admin/security-and-compliance/set-up-multi-factor-authentication).